 The ratio is 2 cups of water for every 1 cup of quinoa.
 It’s easy to double it if you’re planning on storing it in the freezer.

-You can rinse it and drain it, cook it in veggie broth, add salt and herbs and lemon etc etc, but I’m going to make this as easy as possible.
+You can cook it in veggie broth, add salt and herbs, lemon and veggies etc etc, but I’m going to make this as easy as possible.

 Let’s start with the basics and worry about the fancy stuff later.

-- Add 1 cup of water and 2 cups of dried quinoa to a saucepan.
+- Add 2 cups of water and 1 cup of dried quinoa to a saucepan.

 - Bring to the boil.